When did the teams form?

 The current complement of our team is mostly cisgender (not trans or genderqueer) women and genderqueer/non-binary and trans people on the trans-masculine/AFAB spectrum.
 This dynamic changes every year, however, and we welcome everyone regardless of gender or orientation.
 Unfortunately, you must be 18 or older to play with us.

-Although the league is advertised as co-ed, its predominant membership is cisgender white gay men in their 30s.
+Although the league is advertised as co-ed, its predominant membership is cisgender white gay men in their 30s and 40s.

 How do I find out more?
 Where do I sign up?